kalimawiki/blog-writing/content/posts/quality-control-and-compliance-in-pharmaceutical-manufacturing-with-imported-apis-in-vietnam-2025-11-27.md

 * *ICH Guidelines* - The International Council for Harmonisation develops guidelines accepted by regulatory authorities in the US, EU, Japan, and other major markets.
 ICH Q7 specifically addresses GMP for APIs, while other ICH guidelines cover topics like stability testing (Q1), impurities (Q3), and quality risk management (Q9).

-* *Pharmacopoeial Standards* - The United States Pharmacopeia (USP) and European Pharmacopoeia (EP) provide detailed monographs specifying acceptable quality parameters for thousands of APIs.
+* *Pharmacopoeial Standards* - The United States Pharmacopoeia (USP) and European Pharmacopoeia (EP) provide detailed monographs specifying acceptable quality parameters for thousands of APIs.
 Vietnamese manufacturers producing for export ensure their APIs meet relevant USP or EP specifications, while domestic products increasingly adopt these standards voluntarily to ensure quality.

 * *ISO Certification* - Some manufacturers pursue ISO 9001 (quality management systems) or ISO 13485 (medical devices) certification as additional quality credentialing, particularly when serving export markets or partnering with multinational pharmaceutical companies.